 Losing power wasn’t the only issue.
 Many that did have power through the whole ordeal faced enormous electric bills.

 While this heat is no-doubt stifling and dangerous, we haven’t seen headlines around power outages and outrageous bills.
 Why not?
 One big reason is how renewable energy — of which solar is a big part — has stepped up to fill the demand.
 This has not only kept electricity prices largely in check, but has likely literally saved lives.

-As the climate changes, these “unprecedented” weather events are becoming more common.
-In this post, we’ll take a look at what we can learn from what happened in Texas and how solar installers can help prevent situations like this in the future.
+In this post, we’ll take a look at this latest “unprecedented” weather, see how renewable energy is helping, and learn how solar installers can continue to help prevent situations like this in the future.

-To make sure their power stays on, and they’re not faced with outrageous bills, homeowners and businesses will be looking for ways to protect themselves for the next time disaster strikes.
-This is where battery storage can provide a real boost, delivering power during outages, and reducing dependence on the grid.
+To make sure their power stays on, and they’re not faced with outrageous bills, homeowners and businesses will be looking for even more ways to protect themselves for the next time

 Improvements in solar storage technology have led more homeowners to consider storage as part of their solar installation — over 25% of solar systems will include a storage component by 2025, according to Mordor Intelligence.
-This trend is echoed in Aurora Solar’s research, as more than 70% of the solar installers that responded to our recent survey offer battery storage options already.
+This trend is echoed in Aurora’s research, as more than 80% of installers have noticed increased homeowner interest in storage options.

 Solar storage for self consumption resources

 Storage is largely still sold for peace of mind: So homeowners know that they’ll be able to keep the lights — or a/c — on if the power goes out.
 However, suggesting solar storage without seeming insensitive or overly alarmist can be a fine line.
 Our 5 Minute Storage Sales Cheat Sheet lays out several ways to position storage to potential customers.